 Or if you have vanilla wafers, you can use them instead of a cake mix.
 Just make sure to crush them in a food processor first.

 You can also make this a cherry pineapple dump cake recipe by substituting a can of cherry pie filling for one of the cans of pineapple.
 This is super easy, and the payoff is tremendous.
+If you don’t tell anyone how easy it is to make they’ll never know.

 Or you can make a blueberry pineapple dump cake the same way.
 Simply swap out a can of blueberry pie filling for one of the cans of pineapple.